 The publication dates of all CSO releases are specified in the public release calendar available from CSO.ie.
 The Information Society Statistics - Enterprises release was disseminated in accordance with the date determined in the calendar.
-The release date of final national data took place on the 21st October 2020
+The release date of final national data was scheduled for 18 October 2023.